wgmyers/mal/impls/ruby-wgm/NOTES.md

 Also, we get weird startup now, where parts of load-file are printed for no obvious reason.

+Initial implementation of atoms.
+Mostly works, lots of bugs and failing tests.

+This test: (def! a (atom 2)) should return (atom 2).
+We don't have any other similiar tests.
+I'm guessing we should behave like MalList does and manually create a string like "(atom " + data.print() + ")"

 ## Step 5 (2021-05-04)

 Ok, we've made EVAL always loop.